raestrada/openai-doc-assistant/README.md

 3. **First Pass Processing**: The system processes each document using OpenAI’s API, taking into account the token limits.
 Initial knowledge is generated and saved.

 4. **Retrieval and Refinement**: After the first pass, the generated knowledge is reprocessed through a retrieval system.
-This allows **openai-doc-assistans** to refine previous outputs based on the growing body of knowledge from the folder, effectively improving the content while staying within token limits.
+This allows **openai-doc-assistant** to refine previous outputs based on the growing body of knowledge from the folder, effectively improving the content while staying within token limits.

 5. **Continuous Improvement**: As more content is processed and refined, the system continuously enhances its understanding and outputs, providing more accurate and context-aware results with each iteration.